-Indian football: With more players making the India team, is Mumbai on the rise again?
+Football: More Mumbai players in Indian team, but is the city doing enough for the game to thrive?

 “The MDFA don’t have their own ground to finish the [league] matches.
 The Cooperage before was only reserved for Mumbai players but now we have various youth I-League matches, the AIFF D coaching license courses conducted there.
 We require one proper ground for MDFA.
 That is the biggest need of the hour,” he added.

-Although the grassroots football programs have been implemented since before and more professional academies are coming up in Mumbai, the lack of competitive matches continue to remain a problem.
+Although the grassroots football programs have been implemented before and more professional academies are coming up in Mumbai, the lack of competitive matches continue to remain a problem.
 The pattern remains the same as these players work their way up to the MDFA leagues.

-“We still have a lot of work to do in grassroots,” claimed Dias.
+“We still have a lot of work to do in grassroots,” said Dias.

 “There are good coaches now and children know the basics but after U-15 or U-18, what next?
 Youngsters are left with no specific goal.
 So if we get two-three teams in I-League or second division, it is possible for them to work their way up.
 That way there is a clear pathway to reach ISL and Indian team.”